BT Group: MCI

-In June 1994 BT and MCI Communications launched Concert Communications Services which was a $1 billion joint venture between the two companies.
-Its aim was to build a network which would provide easy global connectivity to multinational corporations.
+In June 1994, BT and MCI Communications launched Concert Communications Services, which was a $1 billion joint venture between the two companies.
+Its aim was to build a network that would provide easy global connectivity to multinational corporations.
 This alliance progressed further on 3 November 1996 when the two companies announced that they had agreed to a merger, creating a global telecommunications company called Concert plc.
 The proposal gained approval from the European Commission, the US Department of Justice, and the US Federal Communications Commission and looked set to proceed.

-However, in light of pressure from investors reacting to the slide in BT's share price on the London Stock Exchange, BT reduced its bid price for MCI, releasing MCI from its exclusivity clause and allowing it to speak to other interested parties.
+In light of pressure from investors reacting to the slide in BT's share price on the London Stock Exchange, BT reduced its bid price for MCI, releasing MCI from its exclusivity clause and allowing it to speak to other interested parties.
 On 1 October 1997, Worldcom made a rival bid for MCI which was followed by a counter-bid from GTE.
 BT sold its stake in MCI to Worldcom in 1998 for £4,159 million.
-As part of the deal, BT also bought out from MCI its 24.9% interest in Concert Communications, thereby making Concert a wholly owned part of BT.
+As part of the deal, BT also bought out from MCI its 24.9% interest in Concert Communications, thereby making Concert a wholly-owned part of BT.
 The reaction to the failure of the deal in the City of London was critical of then Chairman Iain Vallance and CEO Peter Bonfield, and the lack of confidence from the failed merger led to their removal.

 AT&T

-As BT owned Concert in 1994, and still wanted access to the North American market, it needed a new partner.
+In 1994, as the BT-owned Concert still wanted access to the North American market, it needed a new partner.
 An AT&T/BT option had been mooted in the past, but stopped on regulatory grounds due to their individual virtual monopolies in their home markets.
 By 1996, this had receded to the point where a deal was possible, and a deal was consummated in 1998.
 At its height, the Concert managed network was extensive.
 Although Concert continued signing customers, its rate of revenue growth slowed, so that in 1999 David Dorman was made CEO with a brief to revive it.

 In late 2000, the BT and AT&T boards fell-out, partly due to each partner's excess debt and the resulting board room clear-outs, partly due to Concert's extensive annual losses.
 AT&T recognized that Concert was a threat to its ambitions if left intact, and so negotiated a deal where Concert was split in two in 2001: North America and Eastern Asia went to AT&T, the rest of the world and $400M to BT.
 BT's remaining Concert assets were merged into its BT Ignite, later BT Global Services group.